Gay bathhouse: Modern gay bathhouses

-In the 1950s exclusively gay bathhouses began to open in the United States.
+In the 1950s, exclusively gay bathhouses began to open in the United States.
 Though subject to vice raids, these bathhouses were "oases of homosexual camaraderie" and were, as they remain today, "places where it was safe to be gay", whether or not patrons themselves identified as homosexual.
 The gay baths offered a much safer alternative to sex in other public places.

 In the late 1960s and 1970s, gay bathhouses—now primarily gay-owned and operated—became fully licensed gay establishments which soon became major gay institutions.
-These bathhouses served as informal gay meeting places, places where friends could meet and relax.
+These bathhouses served as informal gay meeting places, places where friends could meet, relax and have sex.
 Gay bathhouses frequently threw parties for Pride Day and were usually open, and busy, on public holidays such as Thanksgiving and Christmas, when some gay men, particularly those who had been rejected by their families due to their sexual orientation, had nowhere else to go.
 The American writer Truman Capote was a regular at New York City baths in the 1970s, in particular the sauna at West 58th Street.

 Another service offered by the baths was voter registration.
 In the run-up to the 1980 election, the New St. Mark's Baths in New York City, with the assistance of the League of Women Voters, conducted a voter registration drive on its premises.

 In Australia, the first gay steam bath was opened in Sydney in 1967.
 This was the Bondi Junction Steam Baths at 109 Oxford Street.
 From 1972 through 1977 the following gay steam baths opened: Ken's Karate Klub (nicknamed "KKK"), later called Ken's at Kensington; No. 253; King Steam; Silhouette American Health Centre; Colt 107 Recreation Centre; Barefoot Boy; and Roman Bath (nicknamed "Roman Ruins").
 In Melbourne the first gay bathhouse was Steamworks at 279 La Trobe Street, which opened in 1979 and closed 13 October 2008.
-Adelaide's Pulteney 431 is one of the oldest gay saunas in Australia still in operation, having opened its doors to Adelaide's gay community in 1977.
+Adelaide's Pulteney 431 is one of the oldest gay saunas in Australia still in operation, having opened in 1977.